mohamedrasikr/perplexity_super_skills/README.md

 ## Agentic AI · GenAI Engineering · Architecture · Speaking · Workshops

-If you found the **Agentic AI Handbook** useful and you are building production AI systems, organizing an event, or looking for an engineering collaborator, I would be glad to connect.
+If you found the **Perplexity_super_skills** useful and you are building production AI systems, organizing an event, or looking for an engineering collaborator, I would be glad to connect.

 ## Development opportunities